StandingPadAnimations/StandingPadAnimations.github.io/content/about/index.md

 ### 2023
 2023 only had one major piece, the winter piece for New Years
-{{< figure src="gallary/NY-2023-2024.webp" alt="2023 Winter Major Piece" class="mcprep-35-splash" >}}
+{{< figure src="gallary/NY-2023-2024.webp" alt="2023 Winter Major Piece" class="winter-2023" >}}

 # Development Experience
-- Primary Languages:
+I'm not only a 3D artist but also a programmer.
+My main languages are:
 - Python
 - C++
 - Rust
-- with experience using:
+Additionally, I have experience with:
 - Haskell
 - Go
 - Lua
 - Bash

-## Past and Present Work
+## Development Work
-- Maintainer for the MCprep addon, a Blender addon that speeds up the workflow of Minecraft animators by providings tools such as material generation, importing premade rigs, creating automatic weather effects, and more, all with the click of a button.
+My main development work encompasses multiple areas, but these days it's in addons that improve users workflows and contributing to open source projects in eneral.
+I'm one of the maintainers for the MCprep addon, a Blender addon that speeds up the workflow of Minecraft animators by providings tools such as material generation, importing premade rigs, creating automatic weather effects, and more, all with the click of a button.
-    - {{< github repo="Moo-Ack-Productions/MCprep" >}}
+{{< github repo="Moo-Ack-Productions/MCprep" >}}

-- Formar Project Lead for Resurgence Virtual Machine, a project that aimed to create an easy to implement specification and reference implementation for a virtual machine architecture based on real world computers.
-    - {{< github repo="Resurgence-VM-Development/Resurgence" >}}

-- Creator of `bpy-addon-build` (also known as `bpy-build`), a program that aims to streamline the process of building Blender addons and automatically installing them to the targeted Blender versions, allowing developers to perform less mundane tasks and more development.
+In my MCprep career, I also created BpyBuild for the MCprep project.
+BpyBuild a program that aims to streamline the process of building Blender addons and automatically installing them to the targeted Blender versions, allowing developers to perform less mundane tasks and more development.
-    - {{< github repo="Moo-Ack-Productions/bpy-build" >}}
+{{< github repo="Moo-Ack-Productions/bpy-build" >}}

-- Experience creating toy languages.
-    - {{< github repo="StandingPadAnimations/Rendor" >}}
+I'm also the maintainer of the Bforartists Flatpak package.
+Bforartists is a fork of Blender focused on improving the GUI experience for users, and I maintain the Flatpak build for Linux users who either prefer Flatpak or can only use a Flatpak version.
-    - {{< github repo="StandingPadAnimations/Enderknight-Programming-Language" >}}
+{{< github repo="flathub/de.bforartists.Bforartists" >}}

 # Contact
 Interested?
 Contact me at [contact@standingpad.org](mailto:contact@standingpad.org)